galaxyproject/galaxy-hub/content/blog/Galaxy_Climate_Project_Introduction_Blog_1/index.md

-# WHY IS THE GALAXY FOCUSING ON CLIMATE SCIENCE?
+# Why is GALAXY focusing on CLIMATE SCIENCE?

 We live on Earth, but why?
 To state, it has the right temperature, air, and water conditions for our survival.
 It is an inevitable fact that climate is associated with our existence.
 And both go hand-in-hand.
 Technological advances can be of actual use if we can ensure our survival.
 The world is shifting to greener norms or a more sustainable tomorrow.